prashantbatchu/leaderboard_winterofcode/README.md

 ### 1. Check the Issues Tab
    - Navigate to the [**Issues tab**](../../issues).
-   - Look for issues labeled `good first issue` or any open issue that interests you.
+   - Look for any open issue that interests you.
    - Read the description and comments to understand what needs to be done.

 ### 2. Fork the Repository